JakeTruscott/CSS_POS_UF/docs/class_1/downloading_Python.md

 # What is <code>Python</code>?

-Python is a high-level, general-purpose programming language known for its simplicity and readability.
+<code>Python</code> is a high-level, general-purpose programming language known for its simplicity and readability.
 It is widely used in data science, web development, automation, machine learning, and many other areas.
-Python’s large standard library and extensive ecosystem of third-party packages make it flexible and powerful for both beginners and advanced users.
+Its large standard library and extensive ecosystem of third-party packages make it flexible and powerful for both beginners and advanced users.

 # Downloading <code>Python</code> to <code>Windows</code>